Thelk641/YAAL/Docs/Custom Launcher.md

 ### Options and notes
 Pretty explicit.
 Here are two useful patterns to get you started :
-- "^.*\\([^\\]+)\.gbc$" => will find and extract the fileName before the .gbc extension, set replacement to $1.SaveRAM to get bizhawk's save name, or add the full path to bizhawk's save folder before that and you'll get the full path, ready to be used with Backup to ensure a corrupted save doesn't force you to do it all again
+- "^.*\\([^\\]+)\.gbc$" => will find and extract the fileName before the .gbc extension, set replacement to "$1.SaveRAM" to get bizhawk's save name, or add the full path to bizhawk's save folder before that and you'll get the full path, ready to be used with Backup to ensure a corrupted save doesn't force you to do it all again
-- "localhost|archipelago\.gg:\d+" => will find the room IP, be it "localhost" or "archipelago.gg:12345", in case you need to find and replace this in a mod file
+- "localhost|archipelago\.gg:\d+" => will find the room address, be it "localhost" or "archipelago.gg:12345", in case you need to find and replace this in a mod file

 ### List limitations
 You are allowed to :